Mailersend logo

 Which is more popular, Mailersend or Resend?

-On the Knock platform, Mailersend handled <1M messages from December 12th to March 12th compared to 10M–25M for Resend.
-Mailersend is currently seeing declining volume, while Resend volume has remained stable.
+On the Knock platform, Mailersend handled <1M messages from January 1st to March 31st compared to 10M–25M for Resend.
+Mailersend is currently trending upward in adoption, while Resend volume has remained stable.

 Can I use both Mailersend and Resend together?